Top Tips for Driving in The Summer

 Check the air con and cooling systems

 Driving in Summer can also aggravate cooling systems due to the higher temperatures, so it’s important to check these to avoid overheating!
-It is recommended by experts to check your coolant and fan every couple of weeks, and clean out any debris that could threaten blocking the fans.
+It is recommended by experts to check your coolant and fan every couple of weeks, and clean out any debris that could threaten to block the fans.

 Top up your windscreen wash